 - I also like a lot of lime, heat, and a good amount of salt.
 I tried to keep the ingredient list reasonable, but you should use the listed amounts as a guideline and adjust according to your personal preference.
 I always adjust flavors to taste.
 Sometimes I throw everything together and it definitely needs more salt, onion, etc. Especially the next day.
 Flavors will change overnight as they have a chance to mingle.
 This is especially true with dips and soups.

 - I find that jalapeños vary greatly in heat.
 Some are very spicy; others (often the large ones) might as well be green bell peppers.
 If you like heat, serrano peppers are much more consistent.
 Also, when your dicing any hot pepper, keep in mind that most of the heat is located in the white pith and seeds.
 You can leave some of that stuff in the dice for an added kick.

-- I’ve started working on tutorial videos.
-New to cooking?
-Check out: how to cut an avocado & dice a jalapeño.
+- New to cooking?
+Check out my tutorial videos: how to cut an avocado & dice a jalapeño.

 - If the guacamole tastes like it’s “missing something,” chances are that you need to add more acidity (lime) and/or salt.
 This is a general concept to keep in mind when you’re cooking anything!
 Acidity and salt make all the difference.

 My Favorite Guacamole